ObjectIsAdvantag/hackathon-resources/cdh19-kyiv/README.md

  - Cisco DevNet account, register [by link](https://developer.cisco.com/join/kyiv0319)
  - Webex Team account – sign up at [https://www.webex.com/](https://www.webex.com/) Communication through [this Webex space](https://eurl.io/#BJaDYXtPN)

+To access some sandbox/services you will need to use Cisco AnyConnect:
+ - For Mac and Windows, you can download [here](https://developer.cisco.com/site/sandbox/anyconnect/)
+ - For Linux, install OpenConnect, [see here](https://developer.cisco.com/learning/modules/dev-setup/dev-ubuntu/step/7)

+_Your final task is to show the prototype of an application/program/script that extends or complements the capabilities of Cisco products and solutions._

 You can choose one (main) directions:

   - [Wireless programmability](#цireless-programmability)